Sourabh0051/Healthcare-Performance-and-Cost-Analysis-Power-Bi/README.md

 ## 📊 Dashboard Overview

 This project visualizes key operational and financial KPIs within a hospital environment.
-The dashboard helps stakeholders monitor performance across departments, understand trends, and identify areas for improvement.
+The dashboard helps stakeholders monitor performance, understand trends, and identify areas for improvement.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------